json-schema-org/landscape/CONTRIBUTING.md

 ## Feedback 💬

 We welcome feedback on this contribution process.
-You can share your thoughts informally on our Slack server: link to Slack workspace: [https://json-schema.org/slack](https://json-schema.org/slack) or formally through our Community Discussions: link to Discussions: [https://github.com/json-schema-org/community/discussions](https://github.com/json-schema-org/community/discussions).
+You can share your thoughts informally on our [Slack server](https://json-schema.org/slack) or formally through our [Community Discussions](https://github.com/orgs/json-schema-org/discussions).